Mauri

-Mauri (from which derives the English term "Moors") was the Latin designation for the Berber population of Mauretania, located in the west side of North Africa on the shores of the Mediterranean Sea, Mauretania Tingitana and Mauretania Caesariensis, in the North of present-day Morocco and north western Algeria.
+Mauri (from which derives the English term "Moors") was the Latin designation for the Berber population of the Kingdom of Mauretania, located in the western Maghreb on the shores of the Mediterranean Sea, which was later divided into Mauretania Tingitana and Mauretania Caesariensis by the Roman Empire.

 Name

 Mauri (Μαῦροι) by Strabo, who wrote in the early 1st century, as the native name, which was also adopted into Latin, while he cites the Greek name for the same people as Maurusii (Μαυρούσιοι).
-The name Mauri as a tribal confederation or generic ethnic designator thus seems to roughly correspond to the people known as Numidians in earlier ethnography; both terms presumably group early Berber-speaking populations (the earliest Libyco-Berber epigraph dates to about the third century BC).
+The name Mauri, understood as a tribal confederation or generic ethnic designator, was initially used to indicate the Berber population of present-day Morocco, but with the territorial expansion of the kingdom of Mauretania, the term Mauri also began to be used to indicate the Berber population of Algeria, (although the latter belonged to the Numidian tribal groups).
+Both terms presumably group together the first Berber-speaking populations (the oldest Libyco-Berber epigraphy dates to around the 3rd century BC).